 I Shorted Out The Electrical System On My Travel Trailer, HELP!!!

-I shorted out the exterior plug in on my 1998 Wilderness Travel Trailer with a bad cord.
-This also shorted out my GFCI plugs 2 of them in the kitchen; they must be on same circuit.
-No breaker or fuse is blown in fuse box.
+I shorted out the exterior plugin on my 1998 Wilderness Travel Trailer with a bad cord.
+This also shorted out my GFCI Receptacles 2 of them in the kitchen; they must be on the same circuit.
+No breaker or fuse is blown in the fuse box.

 What can be done to fix or how to reset these plugs?
-Oh, the outside plug does not work since the incident.
-Am I missing a fuse box somewhere, bought this camper used no manual.
+Oh, the outside plug has not worked since the incident.
+Am I missing a fuse box somewhere?
+I bought this camper used it has no manual.

-.
-A GFCI outlet has two buttons on it one is a test button and the other is a reset button.
-You need to press the reset button on both of these outlets.
-The electric outlet on the exterior of the RV may be wired into one of these GFCI circuits and that is why it is not working.
+ANSWER: Hi, the first step you need to take is resetting your GFCI Receptacles.
+A GFCI Outlet (pictured at the top of this page) acts as a circuit breaker in your RV for individual circuits.
+Depending on your RV's construction, you can have a GFCi Outlet in your RV's kitchen and/or bathroom.
+Even though you say that you have reset them, you need to double-check that you used the right button to reset them.
+A GFCI outlet has two buttons on it; one is a test button, and the other is a reset button.
+You need to press the reset button on both outlets (see the picture at the top of this page showing the reset location).
+The electric outlet on the exterior of the RV may be wired into one of these GFCI circuits, and that is why it is not working.

 You say that you blew out both

-and you assume that they were both on the same circuit.
-Standard use of GFCI outlets is to never have 2 GFCI outlets hooked up in series on the same circuit as they can interact with each other and cause them to trip more often.
-So I am going to assume that each one of the GFCI outlets in your kitchen are protecting their own individual circuits.
+GFCI Receptacles and you assume that they were both on the same circuit.
+Standard use of GFCI outlets is never to have 2 GFCI outlets hooked up in series on the same circuit as they can interact with each other and cause them to trip more often.
+So, I will assume that each of the GFCI outlets in your kitchen is protecting their own individual circuits.

 1. They may find some burnt or shorted wiring.

-2. The GFCI outlets may have been damaged and need to be replaced.
+GFCI Outlets may have been damaged and need to be replaced.

 Happy RVing